Estate Planning Attorney in Arlington, Virginia

-Estate Planning is the process of planning for your own incapacity or passing, preparing documents to outline how you (in the case of incapacity) and your family should be cared for, how your assets should be handled, and who will be entitled to handle those decisions and your assets.
-Most people think about Estate Planning being for people in later stages of life, but it is beneficial for the entire family.
+Estate planning is the process of planning for your own incapacity or passing, preparing documents to outline how you (in the case of incapacity) and your family should be cared for, how your assets should be handled, and who will be entitled to handle those decisions and your assets.
+Most people think estate planning is for people in later stages of life, but it is beneficial for the entire family.
 Whether you need to name a guardian for a minor or you need to create a will, everyone should have a plan for the future.
 At Epting Law, PLLC, estate planning attorney Kyle Epting will help you create a plan that works best for your family's needs.
 If you are in the areas of Arlington, Alexandria, Fairfax, Virginia, or Washington, D.C., schedule a free consultation today.

-More advanced estate planning can include a Trust —a Trust is set up by a Trust Agreement.
-The person creating the Trust is called the Grantor or Settlor.
-The Grantor/Settlor sets up the rules for how the Trust assets are handled and names someone called the Trustee to manage the assets in accordance with the rules of the Trust Agreement.
-The Trustee is charged with using the Trust assets to take care of particular individuals called Beneficiaries.
-Usually the Grantor/Settlor is a Beneficiary during their lifetime, and family members or other loved ones become Beneficiaries after the Grantor/Settlor's passing.
-Trusts are useful for individuals with substantial assets, because assets in a Trust do not have to go through the probate process with the Court.
-Probate can be a costly process, and requires filing your Will with the Court and making regular reports to the Court about the administration, which means your business will be public.
+More advanced estate planning can include a trust.
+Trusts are useful for individuals with substantial assets because trusts do not have to go through the probate process with the court.
+Probate can be a costly process, and requires filing your will with the court and making regular reports to the court about the administration, which means your business will be public.

-Trusts are also much more flexible than basic Wills, meaning the Grantor/Settlor can set up a more complicated rule structure for how assets are handled.
-For example, with a simple Will, assets will be given to children immediately when they reach adulthood.
-Often it is not a good idea to deliver substantial financial assets to an eighteen year old who is not mature enough to handle large sums of money.
-With a Trust, the Grantor/Settlor can set rules for when the Beneficiary can receive the assets; for example allowing the Trustee to make financial decisions to benefit the Beneficiary until they reach an older age, and then giving the assets to the Beneficiary when they are old enough to make responsible decisions.
+Trusts are also much more flexible than basic wills, meaning you can set up a more complicated rule structure for how assets are handled.
+For example, with a simple will, assets will be given to children immediately when they reach adulthood.
+Often it is not a good idea to deliver substantial financial assets to an eighteen-year-old who is not mature enough to handle large sums of money.
+With a trust, you can set rules for when the beneficiary can receive the assets; for example, allowing the trustee to make financial decisions to benefit the beneficiary until they reach an older age, and then giving the assets to the beneficiary when they are old enough to make responsible decisions.
 To learn more about what course of action is right for you, get in touch with Epting Law, PLLC today.